nrfconnect/sdk-nrf/doc/nrf/libraries/nfc/tnep/tag.rst

 The buffers must be linked with the tag layer in the application.

-When the polling device writes a new NDEF message to the tag buffer, the application must inform the tag library by calling :c:func:`nfc_tnep_tag_rx_msg_indicate`.
+When the polling device writes a new NDEF message to the tag buffer, the application must inform the tag library by calling the :c:func:`nfc_tnep_tag_rx_msg_indicate` function.

 Defining TNEP services
 ======================